S&P closes lower as new COVID-19 cases surge

 Indeed, the indexes were up earlier in the session on news than an inexpensive, common steroid called dexamethasone can help save critically ill COVID-19 patients, according to a clinical trial in Britain, a development that prompted the World Health Organization to update its treatment guidelines.

-U.S. Federal Reserve Chair Jerome Powell is due to wrap up two days of congressional testimony, during which he pledged the central bank will use its “full range of tools” to help that recovery along.
+U.S. Federal Reserve Chair Jerome Powell wrapped up two days of congressional testimony, during which he pledged the central bank will use its “full range of tools” to help that recovery along.
 But Powell added, “It would be a concern if Congress were to pull back on the support that it’s providing, too quickly.”

 On the economic front, while housing starts increased at a slower-than-expected pace in May, building permits saw a more robust rebound and applications for loans to purchase homes surged last week to a near 11-1/2-year high last week, according to separate reports from the U.S. Commerce Department and the Mortgage Bankers Association.

-Travel-related companies, battered particularly hard by shutdowns, with the S&P 1500 Airline index closing well in negative territory.
+Cruise operator Norwegian Cruise Line Holdings Ltd extended the suspension of its voyages through September, sending its stock down 8.4%.

-Cruise operator Norwegian Cruise Line Holdings Ltd extended the suspension of its voyages through September, sending its shares sliding, along with those of peers Carnival Corp and Royal Caribbean Cruises Ltd.
+Peers Carnival Corp and Royal Caribbean Cruises Ltd dropped 6.5% and 7.2%, respectively.

-Trading in Hertz Global Holdings’ shares were halted as the U.S. Securities and Exchange Commission told the bankrupt car rental firm it has problems with its new share issuance, the agency’s Chairman Jay Clayton told CNBC.
+Bankrupt car rental firm Hertz Global Holdings announced it would suspend its plan to sell $500 million in new shares after the U.S. Securities and Exchange Commission raised objections to the sale.

 Reporting by Stephen Culp; Editing by Cynthia Osterman